Aryan-soni23/Weather-App/README.md

 ---

 ## Prerequisites
-A modern web browser.
+- A modern web browser.
-An API key from OpenWeatherMap Api
+- An API key from OpenWeatherMap Api.

 ---